 Usually, the compiler is not part of the on-board electronic systems.
 The compiler is used by the component developer, and it is the compiler-generated code that goes into the car.
-Clearly, if the compiler generates incorrect code and the component that contains that code is part of the control system of the car, this can have serious consequences.
+There can be serious consequences if the compiler generates incorrect code and the component that contains that code is part of the control system of the car.
 For that reason, ISO 26262 part 8 section 11 defines that the tools used to create components are also subject to qualification.
-The compiler is one such tool – its correctness can have serious impact on the safety of the car.
+The compiler is one such tool.

 Compiler qualification, for example by testing against the compiler specification using the SuperTest test and validation suite for C and C++ compilers, is the process that is described by the ISO 26262 standard to gain sufficient confidence in the correctness of the compiler.
 It is independent of the application that is being developed, but depends on the use case of the compiler: how the compiler is used to compile the application.
 For example, this includes the specific option settings and optimization level of the compiler.
 SuperTest can be easily configured for any specific use case.

 With a qualified compiler, the application developer can trust that malfunctions of the compiler are detected in the qualification process.
 This means that a compiler does not have to be free of defects (few compilers are), but that the defects are known to the application developer so they can be avoided.